Ecopsychology, Poetry and Art

 In this section, I allow those two worlds to meet each other.

-The photo right is of me with a pine tree, at Hazel Hill Wood in Salisbury, UK.
+The photos left and right are of me with a pine tree, at Hazel Hill Wood in Salisbury, UK.

 Please see examples of Elizabeth’s ecopsychology explorations, prose, poetry and art below: